 1. Blogging is hard work.

 Listen, it’s not just about stringing a couple of sentences together and hitting the ‘post’ button.
 There’s the writing, then there’s the photos (which, by the way, is no ten minute job), then there’s the editing of the post, uploading the pictures and formatting etc. It doesn’t take 15 minutes, it varies from blogger to blogger but personally everything added together is at least 1.5 hours.
 Let’s not forget just how hard it was to actually set it up.
-Like just finding the best website hosting site took long enough and I made sure to get the best because I wanted my blog to be seen by many.
+But you don’t have to do it alone.
+Why not look into someone like hostiserver, who can take away the pressure of setting up your blog.
+Of course you want people to see what you post and the only way to do that is through using a web hosting platform.
+You want to get the best result from what you have created, so why not get it done professionally!

 2. You meet some cool people.